 Peter Claggett (USGS) completed a basin-wide threat assessment in 2006.
 USGS has also developed a Chesapeake Bay Land Change Model that can serve to assess threats from future development.

 A revised threat assessment that accounts for local land use policies likely will require significant effort to compile data, especially where local government capacity is minimal.
+[PADEP COMMENT: Resources are not available to provide Pennsylvania local land use policies for the 1200 municipalities in the Chesapeake watershed.
+Given that there are statutory provisions in the Marcellus Shale Impact Fee legislation that supersede local zoning ordinances, the necessary investment would not appear to be justified.]
 TNC briefed GIT4 on 1/11/2012 on a highly relevant TNC analysis of existing data.

 CBP annually collects and maps data identifying public and protected lands throughout the watershed.